ShiromiyaG/RVC-AI-Cover-Maker/README.md

 - Download music from Deezer (Premium account required) and YouTube
 - Apply Reverb to vocals
 - Make Spectrogram ensemble

-## Planned Features
-- Find a way to install dependencies faster (If you know how, please open an issue or a pull request)
-- Maybe fix the mess of code I've made

 ## Credits
 - [Ultimate Vocal Remover API](https://github.com/NextAudioGen/ultimatevocalremover_api) by [NextAudioGen](https://github.com/NextAudioGen)